 You can prevent pill bugs from damaging seedlings or vegetables, if you:

 - Avoid overwatering, which leads to moist soil conditions

 - Remove any decaying plant material

-Their foraging has a positive impact on the ecosystem, and has been shown to increase nutrients in the soil (including potassium, nitrogen, phosphorous, increased pH, and higher amounts of carbon).
+Their foraging has a positive impact on the ecosystem.
+They have been shown to increase nutrients in the soil, including potassium, nitrogen, phosphorous, increased pH, and higher amounts of carbon.

 Pill bugs also provide a food source for birds, spiders, wasps, toads, and centipedes.

 - Pill bugs may occasionally be found inside homes.
 They are not known to cause any damage.
 Neither do not contaminate food or spread diseases.

 - Since a building is typically not a damp environment, they will often dry out and die.

 - If you find one in your home, it can easily be swept up and released outside.